KittyHeaven/blue_bird/README.md

 `mix phoenix.routes` (or `mix phx.routes` if Phoenix >= 1.3) and compare the
 routes.

-Also note that only routes that use the api pipeline will be added to the documentation.
+Also note that only routes that use the api pipeline (or the pipelines you configured in config.exs) will be added to the documentation.

-### Body Parameter are not rendered
+### Body Parameters are not rendered

 BlueBird reads the `body_params` from `%Plug.Conn{}`.
-These map is only set if `body_params` is a binary.
+This map is only set if `body_params` is a binary.

 #### Example